Kathleen Merikangas, PhD

 Dr. Merikangas received a bachelor’s degree summa cum laude in experimental psychology and music from the University of Notre Dame.
 She received clinical training through an NIAAA-sponsored master’s program and internship at the Western Psychiatric Institute and Clinic at the University of Pittsburgh School of Medicine, where she continued to conduct clinical research on the Affective Disorders Clinical Research Unit while she pursued a PhD in chronic disease epidemiology at the University of Pittsburgh School of Public Health.
 She completed post-doctoral training in population genetics/genetic epidemiology at the Yale University School of Medicine, where she joined the faculty and ultimately became Professor of Epidemiology and Public Health, Psychiatry and Psychology and the director of the Genetic Epidemiology Research Unit in the Department of Epidemiology and Public Health.

-Dr. Merikangas is serving as a member of the Child Mind Institute’s Scientific Research Council in her personal capacity and not as a federal agency representative.
+Dr. Merikangas is serving as Co-Chair of the Child Mind Institute’s Scientific Research Council in her personal capacity and not as a federal agency representative.

 - American Psychopathological Association, Paul Hoch Award, 2015